hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     - This is useful for server side specific states that all clients should should be aware of but can't change.
         - Some examples would be an NPC's status (health, alive, dead, etc) or some global world environment state (that is, is it night or day time?).
 - *Owner:* This means only the owner of the `NetworkObject` can write to the value.
-    - This is useful if your `NetworkVariable` represents something specific to the client's player that only the owning client should be able to set
+    - This is useful if your `NetworkVariable` represents something specific to the client's Player that only the owning client should be able to set
-        - This might be a player's skin or other cosmetics
+        - This might be a Player's skin or other cosmetics

 ### Permissions Example

-The below example provides you with a few different permissions configurations that you might use in a game while keeping track of a player's state.
+The below example provides you with a few different permissions configurations that you might use in a game while keeping track of a Player's state.

 ```csharp
 public class PlayerState : NetworkBehaviour